tbensky/PrologScheduling/README.md

         listing(room).
 ```

 You'll see that Prolog now numbers the room, but still contraints its room usage to just a single room.
-In the next section, we'll see that instead of defining a room numnber, we can use the CLP add-ons to Prolog to *constrain* (that is, set an acceptable range) for values for `RoomNum`, which will help out a lot.
+In the next section, we'll see that instead of defining a room numnber, we can use the CLP add-ons to Prolog to *constrain* (that is, set an acceptable range) for values for `RoomNum`, which will help out a lot, without setting any particular value for it.